jakubd/ipinfo/README.md

 A light wrapper for performing Maxmind GeoIP lookups from local databases that will retreive country and ASN information in the CLI.
 Takes care of keeping the databases up-to-date.

-# Supported Platform
+# Prerequisites

 Tested on Linux Debian on both Python 2.7 and 3.7.

-Need to have pip installed such as via `python3-pip` package.
+For those system you only need to have pip installed such as via `python3-pip` package in order to install.

 # Installation